timbitz/Whippet.jl/README.md

 _Notes_:
 * The `--bam` option is sensitive to alignment strand, therefore using strand-specific alignments is recommended.
 * By default only spliced alignments where *one* of the splice-sites match a known splice-site in the annotation are used, to reduce false positives due to overlapping gene regions (i.e. falsely adding splice sites that belong to a different, but overlapping gene, which is common in many species).
 Use the `--bam-both-novel` flag to override this requirement for greater Recall of unannotated splice-sites.
 * Control the minimum number of reads required to consider a novel splice site from BAM using the `--bam-min-reads` parameter (default is 1).
-Increase this paramter with large bam files to reduce artefacts and one-off cryptic splice junctions.
+Increase this paramter with large bam files to reduce artifacts and one-off cryptic splice junctions.

 ### 3) Quantify FASTQ files.